belpyro/kOS.MechJeb2.Addon/Tests/E2E/README.md

 10. **resonant** - Resonant orbit

 ## Platform Support

+I was able to get KSP to load a save with a hacky Applescript.
+It does speed up test runs, but looking for a beter solution still.
+Or maybe we just need a hack for each platform?

 | Platform | KSP Launch | Hot Reload | Player.log |
 |----------|------------|------------|------------|